 So, what’s the big deal?

-Customer journey maps — also known as user journey maps, user experience maps, and buyer journey maps — are a way of mapping customers’ entire experience with your brand across all channels and touchpoints.
+Customer journey maps — also called buyer journey maps and user experience maps — are a way of mapping customers’ entire experience with your brand across all channels and touchpoints.

 Touchpoints are anywhere the customer interacts with your brand.
 This includes anything from your website to your business card.